LOOKING GOOD WHILE TRAVELING

 Traveling is not the best time to breakout your new wears and see how that “new outfit goes over”.
 Since you’re traveling remember your clothing is new to whomever you’re going to be around as they don’t usually see you, in your day to day outfits.
 Even if they do see you in your usual garb, the new environment will be change enough.
 There is no need for you to be head to toe different, as well.

 This is the time to focus on something that makes you feel confident yet comfortable.
-You are already going to be in unfamiliar surroundings, it would be best to have some sense of familiarity and norm.
+You are already going to be in unfamiliar surroundings, it would be best to have some sense of familiarity and norm in Travel.

 DON’T OVER PACK

 When I say this, I’m talking to myself!
-I’ve been traveling for over 30 years and still tend to over pack and pay for it, in the end.
+I’ve been Travel for over 30 years and still tend to over pack and pay for it, in the end.

 If you’re like me, you’re going to shop, on your trip and find something else to wear.
 You need to remember the space you’ll need, in your luggage to accommodate your new items.
 Why do you think so many of this suitcases have that extra zip room?
 Try to be smart, think ahead and remain optimistic that you’ll find something you’ll want to bring back.